sebgoa/cloudstack-books/en/clients.markdown

 states (SLS)* and minions that get their configuration from the master.
 A nice difference with Chef and Puppet is that Salt is also a remote execution engine and can be used to execute commands on the minions by specifying a set of targets.
-In this chapter we introduce Salt and dive into [SaltCloud](http://saltcloud.org), an open source software to provision *Salt* masters and minions in the Cloud. *SaltCloud* can be looked at as an alternative to *knife-cs* but certainly with less functionality.
+In this chapter we dive straight into [SaltCloud](http://saltcloud.org), an open source software to provision *Salt* masters and minions in the Cloud. *SaltCloud* can be looked at as an alternative to *knife-cs* but certainly with less functionality.
+In this short walkthrough we intend to boostrap a Salt master (equivalent to a Chef server) in the cloud and then add minions that will get their configuration from the master.

 SaltCloud installation and usage.
 ---------------------------------